Ajayfrizzy/recall-app/docs/submission-notes.md

 Recall uses RevenueCat's `pro` entitlement, default offering, dashboard-managed Paywall, and purchase restoration.
 Free users can clean up 3 screenshots per batch and see 3 Relevant Now cards.
 Pro supports larger cleanup batches and up to 5 Relevant Now cards.

+Invitation-only AI access is separate from Pro.
+A judge invitation provisions 90-day AI access for the installation and requests a matching 90-day promotional `pro` entitlement; ordinary invitations never grant Pro.
+All AI limits still apply.

 ## AI integration

 The backend calls `gpt-5-mini` through the OpenAI Responses API with one compressed screenshot and its on-device OCR text.
 Strict Structured Outputs conform to `RecallAnalysis`, then Zod validates the result server-side and the mobile client validates it again.
 Provider failures fall back to the local result.